Travel recommendations, ideas and observations from two simple travellers

 St Moritz town centre was smaller than we expected and easy to navigate around.
 We visited during the summer, so there were fewer visitors than in the winter months when winter sports enthusiasts flock to the town.

-With fewer visitors in town, we were able to experience St Moritz more like a local, and we could chat with townsfolk.
+With fewer visitors in town, we were able to experience St Moritz more like a local and chat with the townsfolk.
 An interesting fact: they told us that over the last couple of years, the Winter Turf Race has had to be cancelled because the lake doesn’t freeze over as it used to: A beloved tradition endangered by warming conditions.

 Above all, it was the stunning natural scenery that we most appreciated.